-The Gender Studies Program offers a major within the Bachelor of Arts degree and a minor.
+The Gender Studies Program offers a major and a minor within the Bachelor of Arts degree.

 The mission of the Gender Studies Program is to use gender as a lens to promote, from an interdisciplinary perspective, critical thinking and scholarly development.
-The program explores the distinctions among biological sex, gender, sexual orientation and sexual identity while also investigating the links between these categories in the experiences and social historical realities of women and men.
-Students in the program will look at differences among women and men broadly as a result of factors such as race, ethnicity, religion, age, sexuality and social class.
-Courses in the program focus on the range of issues that people experience, such as family, work, religion, education, health, medicine, cultural representation, and politics.
+Informed by feminist and queer theoretical perspectives, Gender Studies explores the differences within and between men and women and how those differences are constructed within gendered systems of oppression.
+Courses in the program focus on a range of gendered institutions, such as family, work, religion, education, health, medicine, media, and politics.
+Our courses also investigate the many ways scholars, artists, and activists have researched, represented, and critiqued our gendered world.